Maple Whiskey Pecan Pound Cake: Dense maple whiskey pound cake filled with pecans, baked in pecan crust, and topped with a maple whiskey glaze.

 Add one-third of the flour mixture to the batter and mix on low speed until the flour is no longer visible.

-Add half of the sour cream and mix on low speed until it is combined.
+Add half of the buttermilk and mix on low speed until it is combined.
 Continue to add the flour and buttermilk alternately, ending with the last third of the flour.

 Stir in the vanilla, whiskey, and 1 cup coarsely chopped pecans.

 Spoon the batter evenly into the pan and bake about 1 hour and 20 minutes, until it springs back when touched lightly (if the top starts to brown too quickly, cover it loosely with a sheet of aluminum foil).

 Let the cake cool at least 15 minutes before removing it from the pan.
 Invert it onto a cooling rack, and then invert it again back into the pan and then from the pan onto a cake plate when cool.

 I kept my cake upside down.
 I liked the crackled top.

 Stir the butter, water, sugar, maple syrup, and whiskey in a small saucepan over medium heat until melted and combined.